jackjliew/ai-openscale/wos-behavior-drift.md

 ## Next steps

-- For information on how to set up drift detection, see [Configuring the drift detection monitor](/docs/services/ai-openscale?topic=ai-openscale-behavior-drift-config)
+- For information on how to set up drift detection, see [Configuring the drift detection monitor](/docs/services/ai-openscale?topic=ai-openscale-behavior-drift-config).
+- To mitigate drift, after it has been detected by Watson OpenScale, you must build a new version of the model that fixes the problem.
+A good place to start is with the data points that are highlighted as reasons for the drift.
+Introduce the new data to the predictive model after you have manually labeled the drifted transactions and use them to re-train the model.